Dávid Bukovský: Spartak Trnava

-Bukovský made his professional debut for Spartak Trnava in a 2–1 win over FK Železiarne Podbrezová, coming on as a substitute in the 90th minute for Cedric Badolo.
+Bukovský made his professional debut for Spartak Trnava in a 2–1 win against FK Železiarne Podbrezová, coming off the bench as a substitute in the 90th minute for Cedric Badolo alongside academy graduate Filip Trello.

 Dynamo Malzenice (loan)

-In the summer transfer window of 2025, Bukovský joined Spartak’s feeder club Dynamo Malženice on a 1-year loan along side team mate Filip Trello.
+In the summer transfer window of 2025, Bukovský joined Spartak's feeder club Dynamo Malženice on a 1-year loan alongside six other players from Spartak Trnava.
 On 19 September 2025, Bukovský scored two goals in a 3–1 win over MŠK Považská Bystrica, sealing the 3 points for his team.
-He scored a goal in a 2–1 win over MŠK Žilina B.
+He scored a goal in a 2–1 win against MŠK Žilina B. Bukovský was selected by the new coach of Spartak Trnava, Antonio Muñoz to be a part of the squad for Spartak ahead of the winter preparation.

 International career

 Bukovský currently plays for the Slovak national under-18 football team.
-He made his debut for the under-18’s is a 2–1 loss against Switzerland U18.
+He made his debut for the under-18's is a 2–1 loss against Switzerland U18.